tdoypwls/ATOS_MIDI/README.md

-- Debussy - Arabesque No.1 in E major
+- Debussy - Arabesque No.1 in E major (origin -> result # Automatic tuning from piano to vibraphone)